ehtick/Reall3dViewer/SPX_EN.md

-## SPX V2 File Format Specification
+## SPX Version 2 Format Specification
 The `.spx` format is a 3DGS model format designed to be fle**X**ible, e**X**tensible, and e**X**clusive.